 The Fine Print: If your minimum payment is not received within 60 days, your entire account is subject to change to the non-variable penalty APR.
 The penalty APR will remain in place until you make three monthly payments in a row on or before the due date.

 Highlights: You’ll also get a 10%, 25% or 50% Loyalty Cash Bonus — based on your deposit relationship with SunTrust — when you redeem your rewards directly into a SunTrust checking, savings or money market account.
 There are no annual or foreign transaction fees, and you’ll get free access to your FICO score.
-You’ll also get 0% intro APR for 15 months on balance transfers and purchases.
+You’ll also get a 0% intro APR for 15 months on balance transfers and purchases.

 Balance Transfer APR: 0% intro APR for 15 months, 13.49%-23.49% after that